 This post may contain affiliate links.
 Please read my disclosure policy.

 These delightful gluten-free strawberry muffins are full of bursts of sweet strawberries plus they’re deliciously moist and have a tender crumb, exactly what makes these so, so good.
-These work perfectly for every day but are perfect for a special brunch as well and don’t forget serving these for a coffee break.
+These work perfectly for every day but are perfect for special occasions like showers or brunches.
+Try my Gluten-Free Strawberry Cobbler for another yummy strawberry treat!

-Being able to make your own delicious baked goods is such a treat and especially when you’re gluten-free and dairy-free.
-There is nowhere local that I would be able to buy wonderful baked goods like this and perhaps you find yourself in the same boat as me.
+- Being able to make your own delicious baked goods is such a treat, especially when you eat gluten-free and dairy-free.

 In a medium bowl whisk together the gluten-free flour, baking powder, baking soda, and salt.
 Set aside.